TRry/rust/README.md

 * Only 32-bit targets are supported now (i.e. armv7 and i386),
   although porting to arm64 and x86_64 simulator shouldn't take that much effort
-* I'm trying to keep it as close to nighly as possible, but it may lag a bit
-* I hope to get some pull request approvals on supporting libraries (like jemalloc, compiler-rt) so it could be upstreamed to Rust repo.
-It will make keeping up to date much easier

 For building for iOS you should use a separate target: